-ACD produced our first guide for families in 1986.
-We have continued to provide up-to-date and independent information ever since.
-All our information is written by families for families.
-Our information is to help you 'through the maze' that is part of parenting a child with disability.
+ACD produced its first guide for families in 1986 and has continued to provide up-to-date, free and independent information ever since.

+All our information is written by our staff who have children with disability.
+It's based on their own practical experience, as well as from the feedback we receive from thousands of families each year.